“Donat of Devotion” Patron Membership:

 By these principles: A smaller contribution, which is relatively and proportionately significant for the individual, and is intended to empower the Order to accomplish an important smaller project of greater impact to its larger missions, can qualify as a Donat of Devotion; A much larger donation, made only by convenience within the limits of a tax deduction or primarily for the benefits of tax deductibility, without additional forms of support or cooperation, might not qualify for Donat status.

-To become a sponsoring Donat of Devotion, it is necessary only to submit a curriculum vitae (CV), which should be as complete and with as much detail as possible.
-This is very important, as it is the central presentation which represents you, for the Grand Mastery to get to know you as a potential VIP member of the Order.
-(The CV can be submitted by email, or through the website Contact page, which allows to upload file attachments.)
-The request should indicate planned amounts and capabilities for non-profit donations to projects and missions of the Order.
+To become a sponsoring Donat of Devotion, one must first submit a Curriculum Vitae (“CV”), which should be as complete and with as much detail as possible, to enable the Grand Mastery to get to know the candidate as a potential VIP member of the Order.
+One’s request should also indicate planned amounts and capabilities for non-profit donations to the missions of the Order.

 Emile Leon Gautier, La Chevalerie (1883), translated in: Henry Frith, Chivalry, George Routledge & Sons, London (1891), reconstructed from historical sources since ca. 1066 AD.